Identify all the potential hazards in your workplace that require machine safeguarding and ensure they adhere to OSHA regulations.

 Guards designed and installed by the machine producer are desirable because they conform to the design and function of the machine, and they can be designed to strengthen the machine or to serve some additional functional purpose.

 User-built guards are sometimes necessary and have some advantages.
 Often, with older machines, they are the only practical solution.
-They also might be the only choice for mechanical power transmission apparatuses in older plants.
+They also might be the only choice for mechanical power transmission apparatuses in older plants, where machinery may not be powered by individual motor dries.
 User-built guards can be designed and built to fit unique and changing situations and can be installed on individual dies and feeding mechanisms.
-Also, when your workers design and install machine guards, they develop a better knowledge of those guards and how they work.
+They also permit options for point-of-operation safeguards.
+When workers design and install machine guards, they develop a better knowledge of those guards and how they work.

 However, there are some disadvantages.
-User-built guards might not conform well to the machine and might be poorly designed or built.
+User-built guards might not conform well to the configuration and function of the machine and might be poorly designed or built.

-Metal, plastic and wood are all used as construction materials for machine guards.
+Metal, plastic, wood or any other material that is substantial enough to withstand impact and prolonged use are all used as construction materials for machine guards.
 In many circumstances, metal is the best material for guards.
 It might also be feasible to use plastic where higher machine visibility is required.
 Guards made of wood are generally not recommended because of their flammability and lack of durability and strength.

-However, wood guards can be options in woodworking and chemicals industries, and in industries where vapors or gases or where manufacturing conditions would deteriorate of metal guards.
+29 CFR 1910.219 Mechanical power-transmission apparatus, states that wood guards can be options in woodworking and chemicals industries, and in industries where vapors or gases or other conditions could deteriorate metal guards.
 Wood guards also may be used in construction work and in outdoor locations where extreme cold make metal guards undesirable.
 In all other industries, wood guards are not allowed, per 29 CFR 1910.219 (o)(2).

 OSHA Machine Guarding E-Tool